VIAME/VIAME/examples/building_and_installing_viame/README.rst

    sudo apt-get install python3.6 python3.6-dev && sudo pip install numpy

-If using VIAME_ENABLE_CUDA for GPU support, you should install CUDA (version 9.0 or above is recommended, 9.2 or 10.1 being the tested versions.
-Other versions may work depending on your build settings but are not officially supported):
+If using VIAME_ENABLE_CUDA for GPU support, you should install CUDA (version 9.0 or above is required, 9.2 or 10.1 being the tested versions.
+Other versions may work depending on your build settings but are not officially supported yet):

 .. code-block:: bash